 3Belle’s Bread / Tensuke Market — Columbus, Ohio

 Check out Japanese kissaten Hi-Collar by day for sandos and omurice, and by night for izakaya style small plates, sake and cocktails.
-The menu is small, but looks amazing, and they stand out by offering the harder to find fruits sando, along with Japanese parfaits for dessert.
+The menu is small, but looks amazing, and the vibe is a perfect blend of NYC and Japan.

 A cute Japanese kissaten just outside of Cincinnati, Chako serves a small lunch menu with pork and chicken sandos.
 They offer a larger selection of Japanese cakes and breads, which look just as mouth-watering.

 DC’s Hello Sando is a pop-up sando shop currently operating out of Union Market.
 Their menu isn’t huge, but sando varieties change seasonally and include a Konbi style egg salad, along with fruit sandos.
 They’re all cross-cut for maximum Instagrammability, and immaculately presented in little sandwich boxes…can you tell that Hello Sando’s Instragram page is making me very hungry?

 8Cafe Zaiya — New York and New Jersey